 How to Choose Your Wedding Suppliers

 A few years ago I received a phone call from a couple who had contacted me about their wedding 18 months before.
 When they had first got in touch, I was pretty new to the whole wedding world and as a result much cheaper than I am now.
-I’d quoted them a pretty good price for a full day photography package with two photographers and an album.
+I’d quoted them a pretty cheap price for a full day photography package with two photographers and an album (basically the full shebang).
 I didn’t hear from them again.
 They’d chosen to go with another photographer, one they’d found on Groupon.
 Someone who had quoted them half what I had if they paid the money in full upfront.
 What a bargain.
 Unfortunately that photographer then went bust.
 Taking with him the couples full payment and probably the payment of many other couples too.
 With the wedding just over a month away and all the final payments looming, the couple now had to find someone else who could photograph their day.
 I had already rebooked the date so I couldn’t help but when they told me the circumstances I felt desperately sorry for them.
 If they had booked me at the original price I had quoted they would have had an experienced wedding photographer on their day at a very reasonable price.
 Now they were left with very few options and even less money because they’d been seduced by a bargain.
 It’s not the first time I’ve heard of horror stories such as this.

 According to the website Hitched, the wedding industry in the UK is worth over £10 Billion.
 And there are thousands and thousands of wedding suppliers out there all trying to get a piece of that action.
 As the wedding industry has grown and as weddings become less traditional and more personalised, the choice of wedding suppliers has boomed.
 This is great news for you as couple planning your big day – there’s so much more choice, it’s increasingly possible to find the suppliers who will achieve your vision, who will work within your budget and produce exactly what you want.